CIDA City Campus

-CIDA City Campus is an accredited university, founded in 2000, located in Lyndhurst, Johannesburg.
+CIDA City Campus was an accredited university, founded in 2000, located in Lyndhurst, Johannesburg.
 It offers three year degrees in Bachelor of Business Administration.

 Description

-The university is an accredited Bachelor of Business Administration (BBA) degree school It has been called South Africa's "first low-cost tertiary education institution."
-Students who qualify for the business degree program receive a full scholarship including books, accommodations, transportation and tuition.
-According to the university, more than 1,500 students have graduated with a Bachelor of Business Administration degree.
-CIDA City Campus services 800 disadvantaged students and 80% of its graduates are reported to have found full-time employment upon graduation.
+The university was an accredited Bachelor of Business Administration (BBA) degree school It was called South Africa's "first low-cost tertiary education institution."
+Students who qualify for the business degree program received a full scholarship including books, accommodations, transportation and tuition.
+According to the university, more than 1,500 students graduated with a Bachelor of Business Administration degree.
+CIDA City Campus serviced 800 disadvantaged students and 80% of its graduates were reported to have found full-time employment upon graduation.